addisonhall/generatepress-child/README.md

 #### Margin fix for Lightweight Grid Columns

+(NOTE: I'm phasing this out thanks to Gutenberg blocks.)
 Lightweight Grid Columns is an outstanding plugin for creating grid columns within your content.
 The only issue I've found is that it creates a small ten pixel margin difference if used with content not placed in a grid column.
 There's now a small bit of JavaScript that wraps sets of columns in a div (`.lgc-row`) along with some CSS that provides negative left and right margins to even things out.
 This is the same technique that Bootstrap 3.x uses.

 ## Plugins I normally use